 The City adopted a Stormwater Ordinance on July 7th, 2006.
 This initial ordinance discusses the development of a new design manual that will cover stormwater quality designs for post-construction control measures.
-The City has continued to work amending the current Stormwater Ordinance to include recognition of the new Stormwater Quality Design Manual.
-The amendment will also address post-construction engineering submittals, maintenance agreements, an annual stormwater management permit, inspection procedures and BMP access requirements.
-The amendment is currently in draft form and posted on the City's website for public review.
-The post-construction stormwater quality amendment is scheduled to go before City Council in the fall of 2009.
-Adoption of the amendment is anticipated by the end of the year 2009.
-ND-4: Regulatory Requirements for Privately Owned Controls Responsible Party: Chris Kraft, Engineering Manager Start Date: 7/1/2006 End Date: 6/30/2008 Permit years scheduled for initial implementation: Year 1 Year 2 Year 3 Year 4 X Year 5 X Has Goal Been Accomplished: NO General Summary When stormwater facilities are neglected or improperly maintained after construction, it can lead to a dramatic decrease in treatment efficiency.
+The City has completed the work amending the current Stormwater Ordinance to include recognition of the new Stormwater Quality Design Manual.
+The amendment also addresses post-construction engineering submittals, maintenance agreements, an annual stormwater management permit, inspection procedures and BMP access requirements.
+The amended ordinance was adopted by City Council May, 2010, and is currently posted on the City's website for public review.
+Notification letters were mailed out to property owners and property managers announcing the newly adopted ordinance amendment and maintenance requirements.
+Contact with all stake holders has taken place both by phone and on-site, as staff continues enforce compliance with the updated ordinance.
+Date: 8/14/09 Responsible Party: Chris Kraft, Engineering Manager ND-4: Regulatory Requirements for Privately Owned Controls Responsible Party: Chris Kraft, Engineering Manager Start Date: 7/1/2006 End Date: 6/30/2008 Permit years scheduled for initial implementation: Year 1 Year 2 Year 3 Year 4 X Year 5 X Has Goal Been Accomplished: YES General Summary When stormwater facilities are neglected or improperly maintained after construction, it can lead to a dramatic decrease in treatment efficiency.
 Therefore, it is necessary to establish regulatory requirements for privately owned controls, including project approval conditions, O&M guidance for control owners, and a tracking and enforcement program.
 This BMP is intended to utilize development review, database tracking, and enforcement to ensure the maintenance of privately owned controls.
 The City has committed to: a) Include Maintenance Requirements in Project Approval The City has agreed to include maintenance requirements in project approval of privately owned structural controls. b) Provide Maintenance Guidance The City has agreed to provide maintenance guidance for owners of approved structural controls through specifications in Improvement and Construction Standards. c) Include Structural Controls in Database The City has agreed to include structural controls in its database, e.g., GIS, to facilitate tracking and ownership and to enforce proper operations and maintenance. d) Utilize Self-Certification Program The City has agreed to utilize a self-certification program for structural control maintenance with required annual reporting and spot inspections. e) Include Structural Control Inspections The City has agreed to include structural control inspections in the Fire Department's business inspections.
-EFFECTIVENESS:

-The City has not yet gathered enough data to gauge the effectiveness of this best management practice.
+EFFECTIVENESS: The City has not yet gathered enough data to gauge the effectiveness of this best management practice.
 PROPOSED MODIFICATIONS:

 ND 4.e is proposed to be modified.
 Specifically staff within the City's Public Works Department will be responsible for inspection of structural controls rather then Fire Department staff.
-ND-4.a: Include Maintenance Requirements in Project Approval Pending:
+ND-4.a: Include Maintenance Requirements in Project Approval Completed:

-Will be initiated upon Council adoption of revised Stormwater Ordinance.
-See ND-3.a.
+With Council adoption of revised Stormwater Ordinance, maintenance requirements are now enforceable.
+See ND-3 a.
 Date: 8/14/09 Responsible Party: Chris Kraft, Associate Engineer ND-4.b: Provide Maintenance Guidance No Change:

 This work was completed in year four.
 As part of the new Stormwater Quality Design Manual, maintenance of stormwater post-construction BMPs is addressed within the various Fact Sheets of the manual.
 New engineering submittal requirements include that a separate "Maintenance Plan" be submitted with all improvement plan sets.
 This document shall detail long-term maintenance requirement for each BMP proposed for the project.
-Date: 8/8/07 Responsible Party: Chris Kraft, Engineering Manager ND-4.c: Include Structural Controls in Database Pending:
+Date: 8/8/07 Responsible Party: Chris Kraft, Engineering Manager ND-4.c: Include Structural Controls in Database Ongoing: